 Back home in London, I got my first ever distinction.. in a non-medical exam!
 The Level 3 Certificate from the Wine and Spirit Education Trust WSET.

 It was with great delight that I met with an equally passionate oenophile and this gave rise to WanderCurtis in 2009.

 We love to share our passion with others through our Private client wine dinners , Wine Quiz Competitions and Corporate Events.

-I am now studying for the WSET Level 4 Diploma in Wine & Spirits and have merits and distinctions in all the units so far.
+I recently gained the WSET Level 4 Diploma in Wine & Spirits having acquired merits or distinctions in all the units.
 I am an Associate Judge for the IWSC – International Wine and Spirit Competion and a Judge of Excellence for the Bellavita Italian trade show.

 I attend regular tastings in Central London.
 I travel and write reviews on wine producing regions, including Napa Valley, Burgundy, Ribera Del Duero, Central Otago New Zealand, Bordeaux, Wachau Valley Austria, Piemonte , Northern Rhone, Rioja, Montalcino and most recently Etna Sicily, Okanagan and Niagara in Canada.

 I was absolutely overjoyed to win the Wine Australia Tasting Blind Club UK 2016 competition.
 The prize, a two week trade tasting trip to Australia in November 2016.